Test the assessment structure

 Guidance on our Assessment and Progression software to test your assessment structures.

-Once you have created your course assessments, there is a facility within EUCLID to test that your assessment stucture has been setup correctly, by simulating marks being recorded against dummy students.
+Once you have created your course assessments, there is a facility within EUCLID to test that your assessment structure has been setup correctly, by simulating marks being recorded against dummy students.
 This allows you to identify and fix any areas within your assessment structure that may have been setup incorrectly, as well as providing an option to export the structure for review before recording actual marks.
 The Test structure is no longer available once marks have been entered (the button will disappear from view).

 Testing your assessment structure